Beginner-Friendly Upper Body Resistance Band Exercises That You Can Do At Home

 7. Resistance Band Pull Apart

-This is a movement that can be done on shoulder day, as it targets the rear delts.
-However, we like to also hit it on a back day as the rear delts often need to double the work each week.
+This movement can be done on shoulder day, as it targets the rear delts.
+However, we also like to hit it on a back day as the rear delts often need to double the weekly work.

 The bands pull apart will work your rhomboids, rear delts, and traps.
 It’s a great shoulder and upper back exercise.